TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 you provide with the command line arguments.

-Run tests with runTests.sh using docker
+Run Tests with runTests.sh using docker
 =======================================

 .. _testing-install-docker: